 Honey butter should keep for however long you are accustomed to keeping butter in your household.
 It will last at room temperature for a few days – depending on your climate or the season.

-For greatest longevity, a general rule-of-thumb is to store it in a in the fridge for about two weeks.
+For greatest longevity, a general rule-of-thumb is to store it in the fridge for about two weeks.
 Be aware that honey butter will harden up in the refrigerator just like butter, so it will have to be softened to restore it to easy spread-ability.

 You can freeze honey butter to keep it longer.